 Different Dating Sites

-Tinder is a geo-social networking and online dating application that allows individuals to anonymously have a look at other profiles, like, dislike, and ignore based on their photos and often leads to physical dating in person when two people like each other.
+Tinder is a geo-social networking and online dating application that allows individuals to anonymously look at other profiles, like, dislike, and ignore based on their photos, and often leads to physical dating in person when two people like each other.
 It works best for easy and quick hookups.

-Its new and fastest growing website available on the internet, the great thing about his website is it promotes interracial dating culture.
-On this platform, anybody can find one hundred percent genuine profiles, where you can find loyal partners easily.
-Its a secure and trusted website so far @asianfriendly.com website is none like other without subscription charges.
+Its fresh and fastest growing website available on the internet; the great thing about its website is it promotes interracial dating culture.
+Anyone can find one hundred percent genuine profiles on this platform, where you can find loyal partners easily.
+It’s a secure and trusted website so far @asianfriendly.com website is none like others without subscription charges.

-Hinge is another quite famous dating site where people get to know each other and start dating with likeminded people.
+Hinge is another quite famous dating site where people get to know each other and start dating like-minded people.
 However, it mainly focuses on serious relationships.
-And it is best for those individuals who are seeking for some real and serious relationship.
+And it is best for those individuals who are seeking some real and serious relationship.

-Another successful dating site is eHarmony, which is especially dedicated to the people seeking for long term relationships.
-The best thing about this site is, it offers stats on the marriages they’re responsible for. eHarmony works best for the passionate people seeking for their future spouse.
+Another successful dating site is eHarmony, which is primarily dedicated to people seeking long term relationships.
+The best thing about this site is, it offers stats on the marriages they’re responsible for. eHarmony works best for the passionate people seeking their future spouse.

-Bumble is a dating app just like the Tinder, where people create a small profile of themselves with their bio and upload photos and they can like the profile they find attractive.
-It’s best for women who want to be empowered and a perfect one for most of the males.
+Bumble is a dating app just like Tinder, where people create a small profile of themselves with their bio and upload photos, and they can like the shape they find attractive.
+It’s best for women who want to be empowered and a perfect one for most males.

 What will happen if dating sites are banned?

-Gone are the days when online dating and using these dating sites were considered as shameful kind of act for many shy and introverted individuals.
-Dating sites, meeting different people of our interest, and hanging out with them is completely a norm these days.
-The fun fact is, if a person is not using such dating sites is now considered an unusual person.
+Gone are the days when online dating and using these dating sites were considered shameful acts for many shy and introverted individuals.
+Dating sites, meeting different people of our interest, and hanging out with them are completely normal these days.
+If a person is not using such dating sites, the fun fact is now considered an unusual person.

 There are numerous dating sites and apps available around the globe.
-From Tinder and Hinge to Bumble and eHarmony offering almost similar purpose for individuals out there to see people from different backgrounds, and match whatever suits you.
-For example, check out UK Dating Agencies – List of UK dating agencies
+Tinder and Hinge to Bumble and eHarmony offer an almost similar purpose for individuals out there to see people from different backgrounds and match whatever suits them.
+For example, check out UK Dating Agencies – List of UK dating agencies.

-So if dating sites like Tinder, Bumble, Hinge, and others are banned then it will have different consequences.
+So if dating sites like Tinder, Bumble, Hinge, and others are banned, it will have various consequences.
 Firstly, let’s discuss the users who are quite involved in dating sites and physical dating.
-Every individual has its own privacy and secrecy, desires, and human needs which they do not want to fulfill openly or visibly.
-And it’s human nature, it’s extremely difficult to not meet their desires, so, one way or another they need to fulfill them.
-So even if we ban these sites, they are not going to stop and accept this change, in fact, they would oppose the ban.
+Every individual has their own privacy and secrecy, desires, and human needs, which they do not want to fulfill openly or visibly.
+And it’s human nature; it’s tough not to meet their desires, so, one way or another, they need to fulfill them.
+So even if we ban these sites, they will not stop and accept this change; in fact, they would oppose the ban.

-And the love birds are going to find a way out, they’ve always found whether in the shape of new sites, or by some other techniques, or they might start dating on other non-dating social sites like Facebook, Instagram, Twitter, and Snapchat, etc. The main thing or say a good thing for some people, or bad for some other people, will be the harder way to communicate, like on the tinder app, they’re having an opportunity to date openly, with a wide variety of options, they’ve got plenty of time to talk to and understand each other, and this will make their relationship more comfortable when they’re married.
+And the love birds are going to find a way out; they’ve always found whether in the shape of new sites, or by some other techniques, or they might start dating on other non-dating social sites like Facebook, Instagram, Twitter, and Snapchat, etc. The main thing or say a good something for some people, or wrong for some other people, will be the more complex way to communicate, like on the tinder app, they have an opportunity to date openly, with a wide variety of options, they’ve got plenty of time to talk to and understand each other, and this will make their relationship more comfortable when they’re married.

-Now there are also cases in which they both lose the due respect like they just get really easy on one another, they don’t give respect to one another, they don’t really care, I mean the real care, they lose this, and they take each other as granted.
+There are also cases in which they both lose the due respect like they get really easy on one another, don’t consider one another, don’t really care, mean really care, lose this, and take each other for granted.
 This often happens with people with less understanding and the users who are particularly interested in just hookups.
-Often on multiple apps simultaneously, users are swiping through numerous profiles every second and plan several dates altogether, whether in hopes of a casual date, love match, or a hook-up.
+Usually, on multiple apps simultaneously, users are swiping through numerous profiles every second and plan several dates altogether, whether in hopes of a casual date, love match, or a hook-up.

-Decisions to meet arise from limited information: A convenient location; a luscious glance captured in smartphone and mutual interest.
+Decisions to meet arise from limited information: A convenient location, a luscious glance captured in a smartphone, and mutual interest.
 Tinder users are spending around 90 to 120 minutes a day on the site.
-But we also come across many fake profiles abound, sexual predators take the help of these dating sites, and some common online dating behavior—like meeting alone after scant acquaintance, sharing personal information with them, and using geolocation—puts users at risk.
+But we also come across many fake profiles abound, sexual predators take the help of these dating sites, and some expected online dating behavior—like meeting alone after scant acquaintance, sharing personal information with them, and using geolocation—puts users at risk.

 And sites could be compelled to confront the darker side of their industry and provide more robust armor against it.
 Another problem is Homosexuality.
-This is still widely perceived to bring shame to families especially in Asia and has led to many suicides and killings.
+This is still widely perceived to bring shame to families, especially in Asia, and has led to many suicides and killings.
 But these dating sites and apps have also been met with disapproval over heterosexual meet-ups, particularly for women from more conservative households who are discouraged from dating on their own terms and instead are expected to enter into an arranged marriage with someone selected by their family.
-These are some of the issues very common in Asia.
+These are some of the issues prevalent in Asia.

-So as we already have discussed the merits and demerits if we ban dating websites like tinder.
-Overall it would leave a negative mark on western society as well as on eastern because nowadays 70% of relationships start with social interaction.
+So as we already have discussed, the merits and demerits if we ban dating websites like tinder.
+Overall it would leave a negative mark on western society and eastern because nowadays, 70% of relationships start with social interaction.
 Although there are negative things to be a concern as they say every coin has two sides.
 No doubt dating websites are full of traps.

-There is also a secure website like @asianfriedly.com which rapidly growing around the globe.
-The benefit we get if we ban dating sites is one and that is security.
+There is also a secure website like @asianfriedly.com, which is rapidly growing around the globe.
+The benefit we get if we ban dating sites is one, and that is security.
 No girls will be trapped by the gangsters and avoid unwanted events.
-And the demerits are we will face hurdle again in understanding each other, we couldn’t even think about diversity and cultural difference, and ultimately which will lead to in one’s mind’s eye.
+And the demerits are we will face hurdle again in understanding each other; we couldn’t even think about diversity and cultural difference, and ultimately which will lead to in one’s mind’s eye.